Alchemy PsychotherapyAlchemy

 Is IFS spiritual or religious?

 IFS is a psychotherapy model, not a religious or spiritual practice.
-Some clients describe a felt sense of Self that has spiritual resonance for them, and the model accommodates that, but it does not require any religious framework or belief system.
+Some clients describe a felt sense of Self that has spiritual resonance for them, and the model accommodates that, but it doesn't require any religious framework or belief system.
 It can be practiced from any worldview.